stashapp/stash/README.md

 `openssl req -x509 -newkey rsa:4096 -sha256 -days 7300 -nodes -keyout stash.key -out stash.crt -extensions san -config <(echo "[req]"; echo distinguished_name=req; echo "[san]"; echo subjectAltName=DNS:stash.server,IP:127.0.0.1) -subj /CN=stash.server`

-This command would need to be customized for your environment.
+This command would need customizing for your environment.
 [This link](https://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl) might be useful.

 Once you have a certificate and key file name them `stash.crt` and `stash.key` and place them in the `~/.stash` directory.
-Stash will detect these and start up using HTTPS rather than HTTP.
+Stash detects these and starts up using HTTPS rather than HTTP.

 # FAQ